lumnaw/CIS22C_FinalProject/README.md

 #Guidelines:

 - Try not to commit code that doesn't work.
-If you need to, be sure to comment it out and to include appropriate messages to indicate that it is a working in progress / something that you need help with.
+If you need to, be sure to comment it out and to include appropriate messages to indicate that it is a work in progress / something that you need help with.

 **For example:**
   ```